The vernacular, acronyms, and slang common to the SF2G mailing list

-No Rider Left Behind - aka, tranquilo pace, no one dropped (unless they know the way and the "4k Rule" is invoked, see below.)
+No Rider Left Behind - aka, tranquilo pace, no one dropped (unless they know the way and the "Four-k Rule" is invoked, see above).
 Generally happens on Fridays.

 Peet's Coffee at Fell/Broderick, panhandle of Golden Gate park.
-Standard meetup point for skyline rides.
+Standard meetup point for skyline rides of the "hippie" variety.

-The 5:46 caltrain from the Mountain View station - the bike car at the front of the train becomes a rolling party, as numerous bike commuters of various creeds and employers unite in beer-drinking brotherhood; often, upon reaching the 4th/King SF station, further good-natured cheer is decreed, and a stop off at Bender's (19th/S. Van Ness) for more beer and vegan "fish" tacos will occur.
+The 5:42 caltrain from the Mountain View station - the southern-most bike car becomes a rolling party, as numerous bike commuters of various creeds and employers unite in beer-drinking brotherhood; often, upon reaching the 22nd or 4th/King SF station, further good-natured cheer is decreed, and a stop off at Bender's (19th/S. Van Ness) for more beer and tater-tot inspired food occurs.

-(24th st and Folsom) A popular alternate to Ritual Roasters for Bayways rollouts; used especially frequently in conjuction with the "Bayshore Express" variation.
+(24th & Folsom) A popular alternate to Ritual Roasters for Bayways rollouts; used especially frequently in conjuction with the "Bayshore Express" variation.
 Located here.

 Panhandle Peet's Rollout (see above)